tytydraco/yessleep/out/You_Dont_Want_to_Know_What_Happened_to_Al_Blank_Part_1.md

 I don't know how long I'd slept, but I was jolted awake by Al shaking the daylights out of me.

 I let out a cry in horror as I took in what was happening.
+I looked at my phone, which said it was just past midnight.

 "Ron, WAKE UP!
 THEY'RE HERE!
 They're fucking here!" he hissed loudly, almost menacingly.